 HPD means Hypnotherapy Practitioners Diploma.
 This is a nationally recognised qualification, and is at level 4 on the National Qualifications Framework.
 The work is externally verified by NCFE.

 DHP is the Diploma in Hypnotherapy and Psychotherapy awarded by my training body, The Clifton Practice in Bristol.
-The Clifton Practice can be found on the NCH list of accredited training bodies, and is accredited by NCFE as offering the 'gold standard' in relation to it's submitted portfolios.
-The Clifton Practice is no longer required to submit all candidates work to NCFE for verification, and only provides samples on request (effectively carrying out it's own external verification), such is the standard of work that has been supplied in the past.
+The Clifton Practice can be found on the NCH list of accredited training bodies, and is accredited by NCFE.
+Clifton Practice offers the 'gold standard' in relation to it's submitted portfolios.
 I am very proud of my association with The Clifton Practice.

 CBT(Hyp) an additional, externally verified (NCFE), diploma, at NQF level 4, in CBT skills for hypnotherapists.
 CBT is an evidence based methodology, and can provide invaluable additional approaches to my own evidence based methodology of Solution Focused Hypnotherapy.
 This can provide some useful extra tools for use with some clients.